Skip to main content

 The Trade and Climate Assembly

-This project is a collaboration between Liam Campling, Professor of International Business and Development at Queen Mary University of London, and the Trade Justice Movement, a UK coalition of nearly 60 civil society organisations calling for trade rules that work for people and planet.
+This project is a collaboration between Liam Campling, Professor of International Business and Development at Queen Mary University of London, the Trade Justice Movement, a UK coalition of nearly 60 civil society organisations calling for trade rules that work for people and planet, and Mutual Gain, a deliberate democracy organisation that works on citizens’ assemblies and techniques that encourage dialogue, deliberation and social action

 The Team